gitter-badger/gocompat/README.md

 Execute `gocompat` inside your project directory.
 You can modify the command by inserting:
 * `-f` for storing the current interface in the index even if it is not compatible with the previous one.

+## TODO

+A list of things that should be taken care of:
+* Handle methods for structs.
+* Handle interfaces and their methods.
+* Handle nested packages property. `./a/test` is different thank `./b/test`.
+* Handle interface conversion - stricker to more relaxed interface should not break compatibility.

 ## Contribution

 Contributions via issues and pull requests are more than welcome!